ernest-roszak/simple-layout/README.md

-# Getting Started with Create React App
+# Ernest Roszak, this is my first layout

 This project is a simple layout random homepage.
+Helped me better understand and practice React flow.